nojs/nojs.github.com/clos/pre.md

 ## Yes, The Mushroom Inheritance!
-The whole forest of class
+The whole forest of a Class

 ### The Fore-Story